DakobedBard/dsi-spark/individual.md

 3. Most Spark built-in functions assumes each item in the RDD is a tuple of 2 `(key, value)`.
    Use `map` again on `json_rdd` to make each item a tuple, i.e. `(name, cookie bought)`.
    Run a `.first()` to confirm your results.

+   **Note that all your map functions are not run in the Spark backend when you execute it.
+   The map operations are run when a .first(), take() or .count() is called where the items are needed.
+This is known as [lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation)**

 3. Now we are interested in calculating how much people purchased for their cookies.
-Use `map
+Use `mapByValue` to return an RDD with tuples `(name, money purchased)`.
+Again run a `first()` to confirm.

 ##2.
 Practical Operations with Spark